How To Be A Good Messenger

-Mother Teresa – Founder of the Missionaries of Charity, Winner of the Nobel Peace Prize in 2003 and soon to be canonized.
+Mother Teresa – Founder of the Missionaries of Charity, Winner of the Nobel Peace Prize in 2003 and recently canonized.

 We live in times of high stress.
 Messages that are simple, messages that are inspiring, messages that are life-affirming, are a welcome break from our real lives.

 Simon Sinek – Author and Motivational Speaker

 I have read these two quotes over and over with many thoughts zooming around in my head.
 As a mother, I am a full-time messenger to my children.
 As a wife, I am an important messenger to my husband.
 As a daughter, I am a messenger and message receiver of my parents.
 As an employee and volunteer, I am a messenger and a message receiver.
 As a Church member, I am a message receiver from my Pastor.
 As a Christian, I am a message receiver of God.
 When I look at all of these roles the one thing that sticks out is that to really be a good messenger or message receiver I need to first be a very good listener.
 I cannot send a message to my children or spouse that is needed or timely if I do not first listen to their needs.
 If I am attending church services, having dinner with my parents or just sitting quietly talking to God I need to be able to listen carefully and quietly so that I can truly receive their message.